Exist-nt/VisdeurBot/README.md

 /path/to/input /path/to/output
 ```

+The AI will then take about 5 minutes to load the model to disk, and if everything goes right you will be able to watch the AI work in real-time in a separate window.

 The input and output fields can be either video or photo files, but they must be in the same file format.

-The input can also be a camera device - usually found at /dev/video0.
+> NOTE: The input can also be a camera device - usually found at /dev/video0.
 Use `v4l2-ctl --list-devices` (part of the `v4l-utils` package) to see attached cameras if /dev/video0 does not exist.

-The AI will then take about 5 minutes to load the model to disk, and if everything goes right you will be able to watch the AI work in real-time in a separate window.

-You can leave the output field blank, and the script will still display the results in real-time.
+You can also leave the output field blank, and the script will still display the results in real-time.